junxit/us-congress-bills-119/metadata.md

 - 2025-11-18 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2025-11-18 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2025-11-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 271.
+- 2025-12-10 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S8628-8629; text: CR S8629)
+- 2025-12-10 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.